oauthstuff/draft-oauth-rar/main.md

 ```
 Figure: Example for requested authorization details.

-When the user interacts with the AS, they select which of the medical records they are responsible for to give to the client.
+When the user interacts with the AS, they select which of the medical records they are responsible for giving to the client.
 This information gets returned with the access token.

 ```JSON
 {